BleuLlama/BLuB/README.md

 2. Arduino source.
 This target is for use for building it for use on Arduino devices.
 Just double-click the .INO file, and it will open inside of the Arduino IDE.
+(You may instead need to right-click it to open it with the Arduino IDE, or copy it to your Arduino sketch folder.)

 This does not provide an interface for SD or other storage, and none is planned.
 This is to keep everything small and self-contained.
 It uses RAM for the primary runtime space, and EEPROM for power-off storage.

-It is expected that the serial interface will be used to input programs to be stored into the EEPROM
+It is expected that the serial interface will be used to input programs to be stored into the EEPROM, as well as for offline storage via text capture of program listings.

 --